 This study adopted a case study research design.
-The study was carried out in three Colleges of Education in Central Region of Ghana.
-As this case study focused is on the views of the tutors surrounding evaluation of Social Studies students' learning using formative assessment in selected Colleges of Education, it was a bounded study and particularistic (Bassey, 1999; Yin, 2003; Lunn, 2006).
+The study was carried out in three Colleges of Education in the Central Region of Ghana.
+As this case study focused is on the views of the tutors surrounding evaluation of Social Studies students' learning using formative assessment in selected Colleges of Education, it was a bounded study and particularistic (Lunn, 2006).
 It was particular to the specific context of the tutors in three Colleges of Education.
 The researchers used the tutors' self reports and classroom observation to gather information regarding their understanding and use of formative assessment.
 This formed the boundary of this case study.
 Triangulation was used to test the consistency of findings obtained through different instruments used.

-The population in this study consisted of all Social Studies tutors in the three Colleges of Education in Central Region of Ghana.
+The population in this study consisted of all Social Studies tutors in the three Colleges of Education in the Central Region of Ghana.
 The target population therefore was the nine (9) Social Studies tutors in all the three colleges of education: Komenda, Ola and Fosu, in the Central Region of Ghana.

-The study involved all the Social Studies tutors in the three Colleges of Education in the Central Region, both the Tutors and the Colleges were purposively and conveniently used for the study.
-The purposively sampling procedure was adopted because the tutors were the only ones involved in the teaching of Social Studies in the Colleges of Education in the Central Region of Ghana.
-These three Colleges of Education - Komenda, Fosu and Ola were conveniently sampled because they were the available or nearest units within the reach of the researcher.
+The tutors and the Colleges were purposively and conveniently used for the study.
+The purposively sampling procedure was adopted because the tutors were the only ones involved in the teaching of Social Studies in the three Colleges of Education in the Central Region of Ghana.
+The three Colleges of Education were conveniently sampled because they were the available or nearest units within the reach of the researcher.
 This implies that researchers are supposed to obtain a convenient sample by selecting whatever sampling units are conveniently available (Frankfort-Nachmias & Nachmias, 2000).

-The researchers used the following in gathering the data: Interview guide made up of fifteen (15) semi-structured guides for nine (9) social studies tutors of Colleges of Education; and observation guide made up of twenty (20) structured classroom setting checklists with different option adopted from Formative Assessment Classroom Observation and Lesson Planning Tool Created by: Margaret Heritage (AACC), Susan Janssen (NYCC), Adam Tanney (NYCC), Nancy Zarach (Syracuse City School District) for nine (9) Social Studies tutors of Colleges of Education.
+The researchers used the following in gathering the data: Interview guide made up of fifteen (15) semi-structured guide; and observation guide made up of twenty (20)

+structured classroom setting checklists with different option adopted from Formative Assessment Classroom Observation and Lesson Planning Tool created by: Margaret Heritage (AACC), Susan Janssen (NYCC), Adam Tanney (NYCC), and Nancy Zarach (Syracuse City School District).